-Additional information for Preceptors may be found on the PharmAcademic home page in the "Announcement" tab of the Experiential Education tab set.
+Additional information for Preceptors may be found on the PharmAcademic home page in the "Announcement" tab located below the LECOM School of Pharmacy - Erie Campus heading.
 This information is regularly updated by the Experiential office.
-Documents, files, and other information uploaded by the Experiential office may also be found on the "Resources" tab.
+Documents and other information uploaded by the Experiential office may also be found on the "Files" tab.
+LECOM School of Pharmacy Match Availability is found on the "Experiential Education" tab.